callbackrun/callback-ruby/README.md

 1. Commit your changes (small commits please)
 1. Push your new branch `git push origin my-awesome-feature`
 1. Create a pull request `hub pull-request -b callbackrun:master -h callbackrun:my-awesome-feature`

+Everyone interacting in Callback's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Callback [code of conduct](CODE_OF_CONDUCT.md).

+## LICENSE

+This project is licensed under the [MIT License](LICENSE.md).